TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.16.md

 ---

 Be of the same mind one toward another.
-Set not your mind on high things, but condescend to things that are lowly.
-Be not wise in your own conceits.
+Don't set your mind on high things, but associate with the humble.
+Don't be wise in your own conceits.